Wyatt Earp house in Tombstone AZ - it's located just as you enter town.

 Afterwards, half the town supported the Earp brothers' (and Doc Holliday) actions.
 But half did not.
 Tombstone was divided on their methods in dealing with local ranchers known as the Cowboys.
 The Earps became even less popular, when the court didn't hold them accountable.

 They received threats on their lives.
 Their families were threatened.
-Then shortly after Christmas in 1881, Virgil was ambushed on Allen Street near 5th.
+Shortly after Christmas in 1881, Virgil was ambushed on Allen Street near 5th.
 Shot in the arm and hip area.
 His left arm was shattered, becoming useless the rest of his life.
 His health status was risky for a time, but he recovered.

 Wyatt recruited friends for a posse to hunt down those who were out to get them.
-He got a warrant to arrest law-breakers.
+He got a Federal warrant to arrest law-breakers.
 He took his posse to Charleston and raided homes throughout, without finding any culprits.
 The population there was not thrilled with that event!

 Then on March 18, 1882 Morgan Earp was killed in Campbell & Hatch's Saloon on Allen Street.
 The assassins shot through the back door from an alleyway.
 Wyatt Earp was devastated, but livid.
 He was determined to avenge his two brothers.